 The term ‘caregiver’ refers to anyone who cares for another person.
 It can be one spouse taking care of another spouse, or an adult who is taking care of elderly parents.

-Caregivers can also be professionals who are skilled and trained to care for those who still live in their homes and require daily assistance.
-It does not matter the type of caregiver providing assistance, elderly caregivers support will prevent burnout while also providing much needed support.
+Caregivers can also be professionals.
+These professionals are skilled and trained to care for those who still live in their homes and require daily assistance.
+It does not matter the type of caregiver providing assistance.
+Elderly caregivers support will prevent burnout while also providing much needed support.

 Misconceptions Associated With Caregiving

 It is easy for caregivers to feel guilty about wanting to take time for their own needs.
-They believe that since the other person is dependent on them, it is selfish for them to think about their needs instead of the elder’s needs.
+They believe that since the other person is dependent on them, it is selfish for them to think about their needs.
 However, this way of thinking can quickly lead to burnout, frustration and resentment.
 It is important that caregivers are able to take a break when it is needed without feeling guilty doing so.

 What Are The Benefits Of Caregiver Support?